Dera Sacha Sauda chief Gurmeet Ram Rahim Singh granted month-long parole

 While a prisoner is granted parole based on an urgent demand or need, a furlough can be given without any reason after serving a stipulated amount of time in prison, Live Law reported.

-A petition was filed in the Punjab and Haryana High Court against the furlough gratned to Singh, contending that his release would affect Punjab’s peace.
+A petition was filed in the Punjab and Haryana High Court against the furlough granted to Singh, contending that his release would affect Punjab’s peace.

 According to media reports, Singh enjoys a significant influence in several Assembly seats in Punjab.